vanhoutk/DistributedFileSystem/README.md

   - ~~Authentication Server~~
   - Add authentiction to:
-    * Client
+    * ~~Client~~
-      - Switch order of cache and login in start of client and pass token to cache
+      - ~~Switch order of cache and login in start of client and pass token to cache~~
     * Fileserver
+      - Add logic for detection of incorrect encryption?
     * Directory Server
+      - Add logic for detection of incorrect encryption?
-    * Cache
+    * ~~Cache~~
     * APIs
-      - Figure out how to encrypt the [String] and UTCTime responses.
+      - Figure out how to encrypt the [String], UTCTime and Int responses.

 8. Transactions